petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 picture-in-picture" allowfullscreen></iframe>

-As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), but also the shortest, I wanted this one to be exciting with some attitude.
+As the penultimate tune on [_Synchronized Seasoning_](/music/synchronized-seasoning), but also the shortest, I wanted this one to have a bit of 'tude.
-Hopefully it actually turned out that way, but how am I supposed to know?
+At this point in the "cycle,"
+it's sort of like snapping out of an overly gamified view of life, exchanging it for a kind of nihilistic perspective, but in a positive way.

 [Travis Orbin](http://travisorbin.com) drummed on this tune as one might expect, and I requested he throw in a little drum solo, which ended up kicking ass,